| | |

 only a few points of interest.
 These points of interest may or may not

+be what you wish to communicate about your case.
 If you are involved in high-profile matters, you may know reporters who

 will work with you to generally attempt to tell the story as you see it.